QuEraComputing/Bloqade.jl/docs/src/install.md

 .ci/run dev
 ```

-How do this work?
+How does this work?
 The `.ci/run dev` command actually calls the `Pkg.develop`
 command from Julia's package manager.
 Because we want to use the local
 changes of the package, one will need to `dev` the corresponding package to
 make the changes happen in your current environment, e.g one will need to `dev`